acryps/parcel-transformer-page/README.md

 ## Installation

-To install the package run<br>
+To install the package run

-> $ npm install --save-dev parcel-transformer-page
+`npm install parcel-transformer-page  --save-dev`

 Create or update the parcel config